DarrenFaleiro/Hello-World/README.md

 # Welcome

-This is a Quick Link Website.
+This is a Tech Deal Website for latest and greatest Deal.